Sagittarius A*: Central black hole

+and Daly et al. (2023) $a_{*} = 0.90 \pm 0.06$.
+Daly et al. (2023) also found that the ratio of the black hole rotational mass component to the irreducible mass component of Sgr A* is $M_{rot}/M_{irr} = 0.62 \pm 0.10$, which indicates that the black hole is rotating with an angular velocity that is $0.62 \pm 0.10$ of the maximum possible value, set by the speed of light.

 Orbiting stars

 There are a number of stars in close orbit around Sagittarius A*, which are collectively known as "S stars".
 These stars are observed primarily in K band infrared wavelengths, as interstellar dust drastically limits visibility in visible wavelengths.
-This is a rapidly changing field—in 2011, the orbits of the most prominent stars then known were plotted in the diagram at left, showing a comparison between their orbits and various orbits in the solar system.
-Since then, S62 has been found to approach even more closely than those stars.
+This is a rapidly changing field—in 2011, the orbits of the most prominent stars then known were plotted in the diagram at left, showing a comparison between their orbits and various orbits in the Solar System.
+Since then, S62 was thought to approach even more closely than those stars, but later observations of the star have found this not to be the case.

-The high velocities and close approaches to the supermassive black hole makes these stars useful to establish limits on the physical dimensions of Sagittarius A*, as well as to observe general-relativity associated effects like periapse shift of their orbits.
+The high velocities and close approaches to the supermassive black hole makes these stars useful to establish limits on the physical dimensions of Sagittarius A*, as well as to observe general relativity associated effects like periapse shift of their orbits.
 An active watch is maintained for the possibility of stars approaching the event horizon close enough to be disrupted, but none of these stars are expected to suffer that fate.
-The observed distribution of the planes of the orbits of the S stars limits the spin of Sagittarius A* to less than 10% of its theoretical maximum value.

 As of 2020, S4714 is the current record holder of closest approach to Sagittarius A*, at about 12.6 AU, almost as close as Saturn gets to the Sun, traveling at about 8% of the speed of light.
 These figures given are approximate, the formal uncertainties being 12.6±9.3 AU and 23928±8840 km/s.
 Its orbital period is 12 years, but an extreme eccentricity of 0.985 gives it the close approach and high velocity.

 An excerpt from a table of this cluster (see Sagittarius A* cluster), featuring the most prominent members.
 In the below table, id1 is the star's name in the Gillessen catalog and id2 in the catalog of the University of California, Los Angeles. a, e, i, Ω and ω are standard orbital elements, with a measured in arcseconds.
 Tp is the epoch of pericenter passage, P is the orbital period in years and Kmag is the infrared K-band apparent magnitude of the star. q and v are the pericenter distance in AU and pericenter speed in percent of the speed of light.